This is a case study of a European client who wished to purchase an active Airbnb property in Tulum, Mexico.

 Looking ahead, we have identified alternative options such as Wise and other platforms that could potentially facilitate more cost-effective conversions from USD to MXN and EUR to MXN.

-7) Closing the deal in Notary (1 day)
+7) Closing the deal in Notary

 The final step involved transferring the funds and completing the transaction at the Notary’s office.